snltd/gurp/doc/doers.md

                   :group "group-name")
 ```

-At the moment `:owner` and `:group` must be strings: numeric IDs are not
+`:owner` and `:group` can be names or numeric IDs, but either way, quote them.
-supported. `mode` is a four-character octal string.
+`mode` is a four-character octal string.

 If you do not supply an `:owner` or `:group`, they will default to `root`.